breckinridge22/optrak/README.md

 Installation Instruction:

-1. Ensure Djano is installed on your local machine.
+1. Ensure Django is installed on your local machine.
 2. Install pip if you need to update any python libraries.
 3. Clone the repository